hgoldfish/qtnetworkng/README.md

 Dependencies
 ------------

-QtNetworkNg require QtCore, QtNetwork to build.
+QtNetworkNg require QtCore to build.
 SSL and crypto is supported using embedded LibreSSL.

 Qt 5 - https://www.qt.io/download